Title: Stock broker, builder, last manager/board member of Mount Moriah Cemetery

 A Personal Story

 There were attempts by the cemetery at self-policing.
-In 2023, a man provided the Friends of Mount Moriah with information about his father who was an employee in the 1960s and 70s.
-His father, Al, answered an ad for a night watchman in 1958.
+In 2023, a man provided the Friends of Mount Moriah have heard from children of former employees who shared what life was like when they were there.
+One said his father, Al, answered an ad for a night watchman in 1958.
 The perk was that his family could live rent-free in the apartment above the office, so he and his wife and son moved in.
 He drove around the grounds in a pick-up truck and chased many juveniles away but never had to fire his gun.

 In the late 1960s the grounds foreman left so Al took on his duties.
 It was frustrating, his son said, because groundskeepers wouldn’t always show up for work.
 Then the state discovered the cemetery wasn’t paying minimum wage.

 Al was so stressed from being short-handed, his son said, that he had a heart attack and died in 1980.
-At one point Joe, the office manager, retired but wasn’t replaced, so Al’s wife worked in the office for a few years.
-She and her son were the last occupants of the apartment when they left in the early 1980s.
+Years earlier, Joe O’Donnell, the office manager, retired but wasn’t replaced, so Al’s wife worked in the office for a few years.
+She and her son left in the early 1980s.

 Keeping Up

 A cemetery is the only business that has to service what it sells – forever.
-This cemetery was an incorporated, for-profit business.
-As sales declined, income fell but expenses, including utilities and real estate taxes, continued to increase with inflation.
-Eventually, repairs that weren’t essential weren’t made.
+This cemetery was an incorporated, for-profit business but as its reputation spread, sales declined and income fell.
+Expenses like salaries, equipment, utilities, and taxes continued to increase with inflation.
+Repairs that weren’t essential weren’t made.
 Even essential maintenance got only minimal attention.

 One obvious example was the original wrought iron railing along Kingsessing Ave.
 When a section was destroyed, if it was replaced at all it was with chain link fencing, as shown here.
 In another case, along 61st Street it wasn’t entirely vandalism but a tree that was allowed to grow and eventually helped to enable entry.

-Without walls as a deterrent, people who wanted to do bad things found a convenient place to do them here.
-Gravestones were toppled, monuments and mausoleums were desecrated There was drug dealing, prostitution, and the dumping of trash, mattresses, tires, and even cars.
+Without walls as a deterrent, people who wanted to do bad things found a convenient place to do them.
+Gravestones were toppled, monuments and mausoleums were desecrated.
+It became a haven for drug dealing, prostitution, and the dumping of trash, mattresses, tires, and even cars.

 Horatio must have known from the start that there was little he could do to put a dent in it.
 Police protection alone, even from two different jurisdictions, would not be enough.
 Under such circumstances, stress was probably a factor in his death in 2004 at age 66.